ubc-library-rc/intro-git/content/02_getting_started.md

  create mode 100644 index.md
 ~~~

 We can see that one file has changed and that we made one insertion, which was a line with the text `Hello, world!`.
-We can also see the commit message 'Add index.md', which we added by using the `-m` flag after `git commit`.
-The commit message is used to record a short, descriptive, and specific summary of what we did to help us remember later on without having to look at the actual changes.
+We can also see the commit message `Add index.md`, which we added by using the `-m` flag after `git commit`.
+The commit message is used to record a short, descriptive, and specific summary of what we did to help us remember the changes without having to look at the them.

-If we just run `git commit` without the `-m` flag Git will launch a text editor so we can write a longer message describing the commit.
+If we just run `git commit` without the `-m` flag, Git will launch the preferred text editor to write a message describing the commit.
 {: .info}

 Having made a commit, we now have a permanent record of what changed,